 As a conductor, Barbara Leifer debuted at Carnegie Hall in 2011, with a Gala concert of Opera Arias and Overtures.
 Since that time, her love of conducting has brought her to create and build The Diplomatic Choir of Berlin, which performs not only acapella but also with orchestras.

 Barbara Leifer is a native of Kansas City, USA, and began her musical studies in piano.
 She earned a Masters Degree and Concert Performance Diploma in Voice from The Juilliard School in New York City.

 classical choral repertoire with an emphasis on world music depending on focus of the next concert.
-There are over 15 different nationalities in our choir and not one common language.
-We generally make it through with German and English, but sometimes some Russian, Japanese, Estonian, or a few other translations are required.
-Although some of the countries have great political tension between them, the problems in our choir disappear with our music making.
+There are over 20 different nationalities in our choir and not one common language.
+They generally make it through with German and English, but sometimes some Russian, Japanese, Estonian, Spanish, French, or a few other translations are required.
+Although some of the countries have great political tension between them, the problems in choir disappear in making music.

 The Diplomatic Choir of Berlin began on November 5th, 2013 at the Philippine Embassy.
 On November 8th, Typhoon Hayun hit the Philippines.
 Three weeks later, on November 27th they sang their first concert, a Benefit for the Philippine Typhoon Victims at the Rotes Rathaus.
 That was the beginning of many more concerts.
 They have performed many times at the German Federal Foreign Offices, in many different events, including for Minister Steinmeier, who is now President of Germany, Sigmar Gabriel, and Heiko Maas at their yearly holiday celebration.